Post Grad: Production

-Amanda Bynes was originally set to star, but dropped and was replaced by Alexis Bledel.
+Amanda Bynes was originally set to star, but dropped out and was replaced by Alexis Bledel.

 Reception

 Post Grad was panned by film critics.
-On Rotten Tomatoes the film has an approval rating of 8% based on 100 reviews.
+On Rotten Tomatoes the film has an approval rating of 9% based on 100 reviews.
 The site's consensus states: "A lightweight, unambitious comedy, Post Grad features fine actors that can do little with its middling, uninspiring script."
 On Metacritic it has a score of 35 out of 100, based on 25 reviews, indicating "generally unfavorable reviews".
 Audiences surveyed by CinemaScore gave the film a grade B on scale of A to F.

 Peter Debruge of Variety magazine wrote: "As fiction characters go, Ryden seems as dull as they come, making it hard to muster much sympathy for her plight".

 Roger Ebert gave the film three out of four stars, stating, "If you're cynical or jaded, it might not get past you.
 But here is the first movie in a long time that had me actually admitting I wouldn't mind seeing a sequel."